This July, I had the opportunity to share our eBay journey with other sellers while lecturing at the eBay Open event in Las Vegas.

 Up on stage at eBay open my final message to sellers was “Never stop testing and trying new things to increase sales.”
 If you’re looking for a test idea to improve your sales, make it personal, add your photo to the listings, introduce yourself, your business, your story and your values to potential buyers, this will earn you tons of trust.

-In my opinion, Cori’s use of charity is brilliant.
+In my opinion, Cori’s use of eBay for charity is brilliant.
 Not only does it make the buy personal, it helps connect the buyer with the seller and it also helps a good cause!

 P.S During the rehearsals for our lectures at eBay open, I was pleasantly surprised and honored to learn that Cori is a long time CrazyLister user, and her children are the ones who actually create the listings for her!